 Is there a right path?

-When a river flows down from the top of a mountain, does the river start at that spring and ask the question, “What is the right way down?”
+When a river flows from the top of a mountain, does the river hold itself back at its spring asking, “What is the right way down?”

-Does the river have a fear of hitting boulders and cliffs?
+Does the river fear boulders and cliffs?
 No.

-The river knows it will find a way because the river will flow around the obstacles.
+The river knows it will find a way because the river flows around obstacles.

-The human mind with its ego and it’s fear and it’s mix of biological fear, is always trying to find the right way down the mountain.
+The human mind with its ego-fear mixed with biological fear is always trying to find the right way down the mountain.

 We’re trying to find a pain free path.

-Wisdom shows us and life shows us, that there is no such thing as a pain-free path.
+Wisdom shows us that there is no such thing as a pain-free path.